Risk Management Policy

 The RMC may request RM to conduct ‘one-off’ risk reviews of either a process or across functional lines if that is judged appropriate.

-Audit Department coordinates closely with – but remains separate from – RM.
-Audit independently reviews departmental procedures to assess if they provide effective control.
-This work draws on risk documentation and reports of core business areas to help ensure that the approach reflected in these documents is both risk focused and consistent with the views of management in the areas being audited.
-Audit reports independently to the Board's Audit Committee on the effectiveness of relevant controls and any recommendations that are made for improvement.
+Audit Department undertakes a risk-based audit program to provide assurance that risks are identified and key controls to mitigate these risks are well-designed and working effectively.
+This includes reviewing the Bank's risk management framework and department's risk documentation and testing controls on a sample basis.
+Audit Department reports independently to the Board's Audit Committee on the effectiveness of controls and any recommendations that are made for improvement.
 Copies of these reports are made available to RM.
 Audit Department also prepares for the Audit Committee an annual assessment of the overall adequacy and effectiveness of the Bank's internal controls based on the results of the internal audit work conducted during the period.

 RM falls within the scope of internal audit reviews.
 An external independent review of its function may also be commissioned by the RMC.

-The Bank's risk management framework endeavours to cover the full spectrum of risks faced by evaluating risk from both an enterprise and business perspective.
-This framework is consistent with the accepted Australian standard, and comprises several important steps:
+The Bank's risk management framework endeavours to cover the full spectrum of risks faced by the Bank through evaluating risk from both an enterprise and business perspective.
+This framework is consistent with the accepted Australian standard (AS/NZS ISO 31000-2009 Risk Management) and comprises several important steps:

 - Identifying and analysing the main risks facing the Bank.

 - Evaluating those risks – making judgements about whether they are acceptable or not.